 Ji Heng recently graduated from Royal College of Music (RCM) London with a Master of Music (MMus) in Composition.
 He studied with Jonathan Cole under a Leverhulme Arts Scholarship, supported by donors Ms Jean Cater and Professor Gordon Marshall.
 During his time in London, his pe_ple_sc_ns was played in the Taylor-Wessing Photographic Portrait Prize Exhibition Concert at the National Portrait Gallery, along with pieces written by other RCM composition students in response to selected portraits.
 Collaborations with musicians associated with RCM also brought forth pieces such as repose I, EXCITATIONS, and the caged bird sings… Beyond college, his [ autofocus ] for string quartet was premiered by the Heath Quartet at Dartington International Summer School, and his aḍḍā আড্ডা won two performances in the Diaphonia Edizioni Minelli-Dacey Duo ‘Flute-like-Voice’ Call for Scores, and has been published by Diaphonia Edizioni.
 His ongoing projects include a series of solo instrumental pieces exploring the dramatic and theatrical possibilities of simple motivic ideas.

-Presently, Ji Heng is preparing to be a school music teacher in Singapore, and hopes to keep up his composing career alongside his teaching job.
+Presently, Ji Heng is teaching music in a junior college in Singapore, and hopes to keep up his composing career alongside his teaching job.

 Performing my pieces